Understanding how your well pressure tank works and checking it are essential to maintain your water pressure.

 Is 70 psi Too Much Water Pressure?

-Water pressure of 70 psi is probably not too much pressure unless you have old pipes in your home.
-Pressure higher than 70 risks straining the plumbing and damaging the system.
+A water pressure of 70psi is probably not too much pressure unless you have old pipes in your home.
+Pressure higher than 70psi risks straining the plumbing and damaging the system.

-It’s worth bearing in mind that 70 psi drains the tank faster and gives the pump motor less resting time, which will wear it out more quickly.
-You’ll also use more water with higher psi.
+It’s worth noting that 70psi drains the tank faster and gives the pump motor less resting time, which will wear the device out more quickly.
+Plus, the higher the psi, the more water you’re using.

 Is 100 psi Water Pressure Too High?

-Water pressure of 100 psi can seriously damage your home’s plumbing.
-Appliances that use water like dishwashers and washing machines are at risk of damage, too.
+A water pressure of 100psi can seriously damage your home’s plumbing.
+Appliances that use water, such as dishwashers and washing machines, are at risk of damage, too.

 Is 120 psi Too High for Water Pressure?

-Water pressure of 120 psi is too high and will cause faucet drips, pipe leaks, and damage to wet appliances.
+A water pressure of 120psi is too high and will cause faucet drips, pipe leaks, and damage to wet appliances.
 That much psi will strain the entire plumbing system of your home.

 How to Change Pressure Tank Settings